movidius/ncappzoo/apps/street_cam_threaded/README.md

 - <strong>TY_INITIAL_MAX_IOU </strong>: Determines which boxes from Tiny Yolo should be separate objects vs identifying the same object.
 This is based on the intersection-over-union calculation.
 The closer this is to 1.0 the more similar the boxes need to be in order to be considered around the same object.
 - <strong>GN_PROBABILITY_MIN</strong>:  This is the minimum probability from googlenet that will be used to override the general tiny yolo classification with a more specific googlenet classification.
 It should be between 0.0 and 1.0.
 A value of 0.0 will override every tiny yolo classification with the googlenet classification.

-You can modify these thresholds at runtime with hotkeys to see the changes to the values affect the object identification.
-The following hotkeys are mapped to make these adjustments.
+You can modify these thresholds at runtime with hotkeys to see how changes to the values affect the object identification.

+The following hotkeys are available in the program.
 * 'B' increase TY_BOX_PROBABILITY_THRESHOLD
 * 'b' decrease TY_BOX_PROBABILITY_THRESHOLD
 * 'I' increase TY_MAX_IOU